kuler90/OrangeFramework/README.md

 # OrangeFramework

-OrangeFramework is a collection of tools for iOS development aimed at fast and high quality coding on Swift and Objective C.
+OrangeFramework is a collection of components for fast and high quality developing mobile apps on Objective-C and Swift.
+It was designed with a focus on simplicity and flexibility.
+All components are fully independent and can be used separately.

-## Architecture
+OrangeFramework includes:
+* Light-weight iOC container (used for dependency injection).
+* Flexible logger.
+* Powerful extensions.
+* Simple system info getter.

 ## Requirements

+* iOS 8.0+
+* Xcode 7.0+

 ## Installation